Book I

 “What!” said his sister.

-Nala laughed, and put a little skip in her step.
+Na’la laughed, & put a little skip in her step.

 Some called it the Springdusk festival, but that was an old name.
 Everyone knew this night belonged to the grainwitch.